cornellh4i/CHEM/frontend/README.md

 ## Getting started

+To start, create `.env.local` from the provided `.env.template` file.

 - `yarn dev` starts the app at `localhost:3000`
 - `yarn build` compiles the app
 - `yarn start` starts the compiled app